Exabyte-io/documentation/docs/entities-general/actions/metadata.md

 # Adding Metadata to Entities

-Metadata refers to data (or information) that in turn provides information about other data.
-In the context of our platform Metadata is used primarily to assist the user in searching through the  Entity collections.
-We supplement collection entries with additional descriptive textual information.
 Metadata can be added to an entity item in one or more of the following forms:

 # Description